lint-staged/lint-staged/README.md

 #### `--hide-unstaged`

-Use this option to hide all unstaged changes to tracked files before running tasks.
+Use this option to hide all unstaged changes in tracked files, instead of just those which are also partially staged, before running tasks.
 The changes will be applied back after running the tasks.

-Note that the combination of flags `--hide-unstaged --no-hide-partially-staged` isn't meaningful and behaves the same as just `--hide-unstaged`.
+#### `--hide-all`

+Add new option `--hide-all` for hiding all unstaged changes and untracked files, before running tasks.
+This makes it easier to run tools like [Knip](https://knip.dev) which check for unused code.
+Untracked files are included in the backup stash and restored automatically after running.

 #### `--quiet`